EndPointCorp/end-point-blog/2023/04/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 However, this flexibility also requires great discipline from the development team.
 It falls upon us not to clutter the GUI code with all manner of extraneous things like database calls and domain or application logic that have nothing to do with user interface concerns.
 The traditional two-halves pattern for SPAs has this separation between domain and GUI logic baked in by necessity.
 Blazor allows us to break free from it, but that does not mean that the separation is not useful or even necessary.
 For a small example like this, this works just fine, but for larger applications, a more modularized design should be considered as well.
 Maybe the introduction of abstractions like [repositories](https://martinfowler.com/eaaCatalog/repository.html) or [domain services](https://martinfowler.com/bliki/EvansClassification.html)?
 At the end of the day, the core software design principles still need to be applied.

-## How Blazor supports common frontend framework features
+#### How Blazor supports common frontend framework features

 Something else to consider, which I touched on before, is that Blazor is built on top of .NET.
 That means that a solid understanding of .NET concepts is all but a necessity in order to be effective with Blazor.
-Most of the features that are now traditional and expected in frontend JavaScript frameworks exist in Blazor, and they are implemented using age old .NET concepts.
+Most of the features that are now traditional and expected in frontend JavaScript frameworks exist in Blazor, and they are implemented using age-old .NET concepts.
 If your team has solid .NET experience, this is a blessing.
 If not, then Blazor becomes a larger investment, one that could be overwhelming depending on your time constraints.

 Here are a few examples of how Blazor implements classic frontend framework features:

-### Handling DOM events
+##### Handling DOM events

-We already saw how [event handlers](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/event-handling?view=aspnetcore-7.0) work.
-They are defined as regular C# methods.
+We already saw how [event handlers](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/event-handling?view=aspnetcore-7.0) work: they are defined as regular C# methods.
 The way they are registered to respond to events is via attributes in the GUI elements like `@onclick` or `@onchange`.
 All traditional DOM events are available.
 Like this:

 ```html
 <a @onclick="DeleteQuote">Delete</a>
 ```

-### Including other Blazor components
+##### Including other Blazor components

 We also saw how to render components from within other components.
 All it takes is adding the component to the template as if it was any other GUI element/HTML tag.
 The tag itself is the name of the component, which sometimes needs to be fully qualified.
 We saw an example before: